SlimeVR/SlimeVR-Docs-Site/src/tools/lime-slimes.md

 ### The IMU I want to use is not listed what do I do?

-You can contact me (@Loler920a-Frank#2590) on the slimevr discord and ask me to model the 3D files for you.
+You can contact me (@Rosdayle#0920) on the slimevr discord and ask me to model the 3D files for you.

 ### I have an issue

-You can ask on the slimevr discord for help contact me (@Loler920a-Frank#2590).
+You can ask on the slimevr discord for help contact me (@Rosdayle#0920).

 ### Where is the L,i,me software?

-There is none, L,i,me is a hardware solution that works within the Slime ecosystem.
+There is none, L,i,me is a hardware solution that works with any slimevr firmware branch (Such as 0.
+BMI branch)

-### What are the octoslime files?

-WIP models to support octoslime.
-These are currently only for show, although are technically usable.

-*Created by @Smeltie#1999 & @Loler920a-Frank#2590*
+*Created by @Smeltie#1999 & @Rosdayle#0920*